lacti/pretty-slack-leetcode/README.md

 If you want to render and deploy them to S3 and CloudFront,

 1. Deploy CloudFormation stack in `stack/S3-CloudFront.yaml` with parameters.

    - `BucketName` which is the name of S3 Bucket to serve html files.
    - `CertificationArn` which is ACM certificate Arn in `us-east-1` for CloudFront.
    - `Domain` which is "yourdomain.tld".
    - `SubDomain` which is "subdomain" from "subdomain.yourdomain.tld".

-2. Prepare `mkdocs`.
+2. Prepare `mkdocs` using `pip install -U pip mkdocs mkdocs-material plantuml_markdown`.
-3. Run `bash sync.sh username`.
+3. Run `yarn deploy username...`.
 4. Check the website, <https://subdomain.yourdomain.tld/URL_PREFIX/username>.

 ### Environment